 The MFT was conceived to understand why morality, that is, what is right and wrong, varies so much across cultures yet still shows so many similarities and recurrent themes (Haidt & Joseph, 2008; Haidt et al., 2009).
 The theory proposes that there are five innate and universally available psychological systems for detecting and reacting emotionally to moral issues related to: (1) Care/Harm or distaste for the pain of others; (2) Fairness or sensitivity to issues of equality, justice and rights; (3) Ingroup or the tendency to form shifting coalitions and approve of those who contribute to the group’s well-being and cohesion; (4) Authority or the propensity to manifest hierarchical social interactions; and (5) Purity or the propensity to exhibit emotions of disgust in response to biological and social contaminants.
 On top of these moral foundations, groups, cultures and societies create unique moralities by emphasizing different foundations to differing degrees.
 In this respect, different moral profiles have already been shown and it seems that women score higher than men on care, fairness and purity (Graham et al., 2011); Conservatives score higher than Liberals on ingroup, authority and purity (Graham, et al., 2009); and those who support the torture of out-group members strongly endorse ingroup, authority and purity (Smith, Aquino, Koleva, & Graham, 2014).

-Taking into account that discrimination and violence against women could be considered one of those recurrent and persistent themes in virtually all cultures (Buss & Duntley, 2011; DeKeseredy, 2011; Garcia-Moreno, Heise, Jansen, Ellsberg, & Watts, 2005; Garcia-Moreno, Jansen, Ellsberg, Heise, & Watts, 2006), we hypothesize that specific configurations of the moral intuitions may underlie IPV.
+The Theory of Moral Disengagement allows to understand the psychosocial mechanism by which people selectively disengage their moral self-sanctions from their harmful conduct {Bandura, 2016 #1459: Bandura, 2016 #1459}, and it is clear that men convicted of IPV use many of them.
+They can sanctify their harmful behavior as serving worthy causes; they can displace their responsibility, minimize the harmful effects of their actions, and even dehumanize those they maltreat.
+However, the Moral Foundation Theory goes deeper and allows us to understand for the combinations of the moral foundations that would motivate the activation of such mechanisms.Taking into account that discrimination and violence against women could be considered one of those recurrent and persistent themes in virtually all cultures (Buss & Duntley, 2011; DeKeseredy, 2011; Garcia-Moreno, Heise, Jansen, Ellsberg, & Watts, 2005; Garcia-Moreno, Jansen, Ellsberg, Heise, & Watts, 2006), we hypothesize that specific configurations of the moral intuitions may underlie IPV.
 Although this social problem adopts different forms at different times, it always implies harming and treating someone unfairly and acting based on hierarchical social structures of dominance and subordination.
 Supporting this idea, there is a wealth of evidence connecting violence and prejudicial attitudes toward women with asymmetric power distribution between the sexes in patriarchal social systems (Brandt, 2011; Dobash & Dobash, 1997; Glick & Fiske, 2001; Johnson, 1995; Sarlet, Dumont, Delacollette, & Dardenne, 2012; Yllö, 2007).

 Is there any particular combination of the moral foundations that can be used to support violence against women?